Bovine Respiratory Disease

 2. Three Days Later, Kit Arrives

 Cambridge Technologies uses Precision Vaccinology®, a combination of Next Generation Diagnostics and Quality Custom Manufacturing, to help veterinarians find solutions to herd health problems.

-It starts in our full-service diagnostics laboratory, featuring next-generation sequencing, new techniques to identify all known and unknown viruses, and bacteria in samples from a herd.
-We use the data to select the best candidates for a herd specific vaccine which we custom manufacture for the veterinarian with formulations optimized to meet your specific needs.
-Our goal is to identify emerging pathogens, prevent disease they may cause, and reduce dependence on antibiotics.
+It starts in our full-service diagnostics laboratory, featuring next-generation sequencing, new techniques to identify all viruses, and bacteria in samples from a herd.
+We use the data to select the best candidates for a herd-specific vaccine which we custom manufacture for the veterinarian with formulations optimized to meet your specific needs.
+Our goal is to identify emerging pathogens, prevent diseases they may cause, and reduce dependence on antibiotics.

 We manage each account personally and work for you throughout the process from start to finish.
 We are ready to help you with diagnostics results, isolate management, product forecasting, non-adjacent paperwork, inventory management, and much more.

 ¹ Hause BM, Huntimer L, Falkenberg S, Henningson J, Lechtenberg K, Halbur T. An inactivated influenza D virus vaccine partially protects cattle from respiratory disease caused by homologous challenge.
 Veterinary Microbiology.
 2017; 199:47-53.